danTapps/homebridge-hubitat-makerapi/README.md

 ***v0.1.9*** - Added ability to filter out attributes and capabilities<br>
 ***v0.1.10*** - Fixed Hampton Bay Fan Component<br>
 ***v0.1.11 - v0.1.17*** - Several attempts to mess with messy fans...<br>
-***v0.2.0*** - migrated to dynamic homebridge platform that removes the need of restarting homebridge after a device selection was changed in MakerAPI, configure homebridge to use Celsius, fixed fan tile on/off functionallity, ability to create switch tiles for modes and switching of modes, HSM integration, reduced load on Hubitat at plugin start by removing dependency on full detail API call, plugin startup speed improved, perform daily version check against NPMJS and print logging statement on newer versions available,
+***v0.2.0*** - migrated to dynamic homebridge platform that removes the need of restarting homebridge after a device selection was changed in MakerAPI, configure homebridge to use Celsius, fixed fan tile on/off functionallity, ability to create switch tiles for modes and switching of modes, HSM integration, reduced load on Hubitat at plugin start by removing dependency on full detail API call, plugin startup speed improved, perform daily version check against NPMJS and print logging statement on newer versions available<br>
 ***v0.2.1 - v0.2.4*** - Fixed attribute filtering for cached devices <br>
 ***v0.2.5*** allows correct usage of DNS host names instead of IP address to connect to hubitat, fans that support setLevel use setLevel instead of setSpeed to allow finer granularity, code baselined with homebridge-hubitat-hubconnect plugin to allow faster cross-sharing of improvements<br>
 ***v0.2.6*** Fixed issue with multi sensors not updating temperature and humidity, fixed issue that temperature can't go negative<br>